pavitramaduranga/api-structure/README.md

 # api-structure
 .NET CORE API structure

-Web API is created to Add/Edit/View Holidays and to perform the calculation. </br>
+Web API is created to Add/Edit/View Holidays and to Perform the calculation. </br>
 In memory DB is used to store Holidays.</br>
 Holiday dataset provided in the document is added to the database with the seed method.</br>
 </br></br>